henley-regatta/adventofcode2021/README.md

   length discriminator to narrow the search-space if you like).
 Anyway, a slight adaptation of the probe transform/merge logic worked to get scanners into a single coordinate system and from there the answer was trivial to arrive at.
+  * `python/day20part1.py` - Happy New Year to all our reader!.
+Took a long break.
+  Found this frustrating - sample data worked fine but the "live" data threw too big numbers, because it maps all-zeros to a 1 in the enhancement algorithm.
+After 2 iterations this leaves a "border" around the image no matter how big it's scaled.
+  The problem specification says "consider the image is infinite" which, I'd argue, leaves wriggle room there as to how to process it - *technically* the answer you have to give is "infinity" because an infinite sized image has an infinite border but that's clearly garbage.
+Solution is to over-grow the source image and clip it back by 1 after enhancement.
+That's frustrating.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.